stingyemperor/artisan-static/source/_posts/Final Report.md

 <img src="https://raw.githubusercontent.com/stingyemperor/artisan-static/master/source/_posts/images/Illustration.png" alt="drawing" width="400"/>

-Procedure for finding the overshot line-
+Procedure for detecting and removing the overshot lines-

 1. In most cases overshot lines are the shortest edges
 2. Select all points with four edges